Universalis #7 Poster uses purple colors, some typography, and a hexagon as a central geometric form.

 The Design

-As I said yesterday, I didn’t use the brush tool to realize today’s poster, even a little bit.
-I made an overdose of grunge effect, and I have to wait a moment before using it again — don’t worry, it won’t be so soon, too much is too much!
+As I said yesterday, I didn’t use the brush tool to realize today’s poster even slightly.
+I made an overdose of grunge effect, and I have to wait a moment before using it again — don’t worry, it won’t be so soon; too much is too much!

-I Tried to stay minimalist.
-I was fighting my desire to add more and more elements in the composition only to see if I can find something better.
-I always finish with something which looks like a rough draft.
-In the end, I remove many elements and come up with a minimalist style again.
-Enough is enough too.
+I tried to stay minimalist.
+I was fighting my desire to add more elements to the composition only to see if I could find something better.
+I always finish with something that looks like a rough draft.
+Ultimately, I removed many elements and developed a minimalist style again.
+Enough is enough, too.

-I have to stick to my idea and sketch a bit before jump on my computer and start designing.
-Sometimes with no idea of what I will do.
-That’s terrible, and sometimes happy mistakes happen.
-But it’s often more time consuming than fast happy mistakes or nice discovery.
+Before jumping on my computer and designing, I must stick to my ideas and sketches.
+Sometimes, I have no idea what I will do.
+That’s terrible, and occasionally happy mistakes happen.
+But it’s often more time-consuming than fast, happy mistakes or pleasant discoveries.
 The problem when you have experience with software is that you think you are faster without sketching.
-You think you can do everything you want fastly, and yes is it fast, when you have an idea about what will look the final result.
+You think you can do everything you want fast, and yes, it is fast when you know what the final resultwill look like.

 Speed Art Poster #198

 I am enthusiastic about tomorrow’s poster because it will be number 200.
-Unfortunately, have no idea about how I should celebrate it!
-Whatever, you can take a look at the speed art video about today’s poster and see how I made its design.
+Unfortunately, I have no idea how I should celebrate it!
+Whatever, you can look at the speed art video about today’s poster and see how I designed it.

 I am grateful to have you here, and I see you tomorrow for poster #200!